-The Director of National Parks is the statutory agency responsible for the Australian Government's terrestrial and marine protected area estates.
-The Director is assisted by Parks Australia, a division of the Australian Government Department of Sustainability, Environment, Water, Population and Communities, in managing terrestrial reserves.
-The department's Marine Division and the Australian Antarctic Division are responsible for managing marine reserves.
+The Director of National Parks is the statutory agency responsible for the Australian Government's protected area estate, both terrestrial and marine.
+The Director is assisted by Parks Australia, a division of the Australian Government Department of the Environment, Water, Heritage and the Arts, in carrying out the Director's responsibilities for management of terrestrial reserves.
+Management of marine reserves is undertaken by the Department's Marine Division and the Australian Antarctic Division.

 - managed seven terrestrial reserves comprising six national parks and the Australian National Botanic Gardens

-- managed 26 marine reserves and two conservation zones through the Marine Division and the Australian Antarctic Division
+- through the Marine Division and the Australian Antarctic Division of the Department, managed 26 marine reserves and two conservation zones

-- managed Calperum and Taylorville Stations through a contract with Austland Services Pty Ltd
+- managed Calperum and Taylorville Stations via a contract with Austland Services Pty Ltd

-- recorded a total price output of $66.7 million.
+- recorded a total price of outputs of $66.7 million.

 - The fifth management plan for Uluru-Kata Tjuta National Park came into effect